Kos/react-ssr-genie/README.md

 ## Usage

-Define the server with the routes, one route per React component you wish to have rendered:
+Start the server; define one route per React component you'd like to have rendered:

     genie({
       routes: {
         '/FirstWidget': require('./FirstWidget'),
         '/SecondWidget': require('./SecondWidget'),
-        // ..
+        // ...
       },
     });